khaneliman/khanelivim/README.md

 nix build . && ./result/bin/nvim
 ```

-## Configuration Highlights
+## Plugins

-- Plugins:
 - UI/UX Enhancements:
   - bufferline: A buffer line to show open buffers
   - catppuccin: A color theme with a focus on aesthetics
   - lualine: A highly customizable statusline
   - mini.nvim: A collection of minimalist plugins
   - neo-tree: A file explorer
   - noice.nvim: A highly customizable notification system
   - which-key: A popup that displays possible keybindings

 - Git Integration:
   - git-conflict: A plugin to help resolve git conflicts
   - git-worktree: A plugin to help manage git worktrees
   - gitsigns.nvim: A plugin that provides git integration

 - Coding Productivity:
   - cmp: A completion engine
   - codeium: An AI powered autocompletion tool
   - conform.nvim: A formatter
   - dap: A debugger adapter protocol
   - illuminate: A plugin that highlights occurrences of the word under the
     cursor
   - leap: A motion plugin to jump to any word in the visible text
   - lightbulb: A plugin that shows a lightbulb when code actions are available
   - lsp: Language server protocol integration
   - navic: A navigation plugin that uses lsp symbols to provide a breadcrumb
     trail
   - neotest: A test runner
-    - nvim-treesitter: A parser for better syntax highlighting and code
+  - nvim-treesitter: A parser for better syntax highlighting and code navigation
-      navigation
   - project.nvim: A project management plugin
   - refactoring: A plugin to help with refactoring code
   - telescope: A fuzzy finder
   - trouble.nvim: A diagnostics list

 - Note Taking and Markdown:
   - neorg: A note taking plugin
   - markdown-preview: A plugin to preview markdown files
   - markview: A plugin to view markdown files

 - Other:
   - colorizer: A plugin that shows colors in css, scss, sass, html, and
     javascript files
   - debugprint: A plugin that makes it easier to debug print statements
   - diffview: A plugin to view diffs
   - dirtytalk: A plugin that provides some funny messages
   - efm: A file manager
   - glow.nvim: A markdown previewer
   - harpoon: A plugin to mark and quickly navigate between files
   - hop.nvim: A plugin to quickly jump to any location on the screen
   - indent-blankline.nvim: A plugin that shows indent lines
   - smartcolumn: A plugin to automatically adjust column widths
   - spectre: A search and replace tool
   - statuscol: A plugin to show git status in the sign column
   - todo-comments: A plugin to highlight todo comments
   - toggleterm: A terminal emulator
   - undotree: A plugin to visualize the undo tree
   - wakatime: A plugin that tracks your time spent coding
   - wilder: A fuzzy finder
   - yanky: A clipboard manager
   - yazi: Yet Another Zsh Integration (for zsh shell integration)

 ## LSP (Language Server Protocol) Configuration